A-08556

 Plain Language

-Patient data used by disability insurers' AI tools in utilization review or utilization management must not be repurposed beyond its intended and stated use, consistent with state law and HIPAA.
-This is a purpose-limitation requirement that prevents secondary use of patient clinical data collected for coverage determination purposes.
-This mirrors the parallel Public Health Law provision.
+Disability insurers must ensure that patient data used by AI tools in utilization review or utilization management is not used beyond its intended and stated purpose, consistent with state law and HIPAA.
+This mirrors the Public Health Law obligation for insurers regulated under the Insurance Law.

 Statutory Text